mecid/mecid.github.io/_posts/2021-06-30-the-many-faces-of-buttons-in-swiftui.md

 {% include friends.html %}

 #### Button role
 New in SwiftUI Release 3, you can provide an optional button role.
 By default, it is *nil* and uses a standard one, but you can set the predefined role provided by *ButtonRole* enum.
 The role can be *destructive* or *cancel*.
-In this case, SwiftUI will set a specified button style.
+In this case, SwiftUI will set a specified button appearance.
 For example, SwiftUI changes the button tint to red for destructive buttons.

 ```swift
 Button("Delete", role: .destructive) {